Atlas-OS/docs/docs/getting-started/post-installation/software/media-playback.md

 ## VLC Media Player

 One of the most known media players, because it does it well.
-It has all codecs you'll need installed and ready for playback.
+It has all the codecs you'll need installed and ready for playback.

 `winget install -e --id VideoLAN.VLC`